MasterLogician/Task-based-Theory-Of-Knowledge/Recursive Conceptual Networks Paper with Corrected Inline Math for Typora.markdown

-# Evan's Theory Or Knowledge
+# Evan's Theory Of Knowledge

 ## Recursive Conceptual Networks: A Provisional Task-Based Theory of Knowledge and Consciousness